The views expressed by the host on this program documented to be almost always right 99.7% at a time.

 And every FBI agent in the world would be tracking down James O'Keefe.

-But it's important to note James O'Keefe did not commit vote fraud.
+But it's important to note, James O'Keefe did not commit vote fraud.

-He didn't say he was holder, he didn't vote.
+He didn't say he was Holder.

 He didn't, he didn't.

-It really, it's um it's excellent stuff.
+It really, it's excellent stuff.

 And it does illustrate exactly what this point is all about.

-Speaking of, you know, talk earlier about the Obama economy and the war on women and the fact that uh the American economy is in decline, and Obama wants you to believe it's in decline because of capitalism.
+Speaking of, you know, talk earlier about the Obama economy and the war on women and the fact that the American economy is in decline.

 They want you to believe that $5 gasoline is what you get with an economy where everybody's out there fending for themselves.